-3. A significant inhibiting issue in executing this project was the lack of an objective assessment system which determined the level of stock cleanliness that was commonly understood by AQIS and industry.
-Furthermore, should such a system ever be agreed, interventions such as the Klenzion system may make a valuable addition to the food safety/ quality assurance controls implemented by meat processors, in that they may assist in achieving objective measures which determine acceptability for slaughter.
+3. A significant inhibition issue in executing this project was the lack of an objective assessment system which determined the level of stock cleanliness that was commonly understood by AQIS and industry.
+Furthermore, should such a system ever be agreed, interventions such as the implemented by meat processors, in that they may assist in achieving objective measures which determine acceptability for slaughter.

-From these conclusions, future recommendations are:
+From these conclusions, future recommendations are;

-- 1. Trialling products and/or protocols that minimise dag accumulation at the farm level. - 2.
-Devising and trialling interventions other than washing at the processing level to mitigate hazards associated with particularly heavily dagged cattle, e.g. increased carcase inspection and/or trimming, logistic processing. - 3.
-Developing a more objective and auditable cattle cleanliness assessment system that can be integrated into existing quality assurance programs such that future interventions can be targeted to the higher risk cattle and be more effectively monitored.
+1. trialling products and/or protocols that minimise dag accumulation at the farm level.

+2. devising and trialling interventions other than washing at the processing level to mitigate hazards associated with particularly heavily dagged cattle, e.g. increased carcase inspection and/or trimming, logistic processing

+3. Developing a more objective and auditable cattle cleanliness assessment system that can be integrated into existing quality assurance programs such that future interventions can be targeted to the higher risk cattle and be more effectively monitored.

-Major benefits to the beef industry from this project include:
+Majored benefits to the beef industry from this project include:

-- 1. Determination of practical and commercial considerations relating to use of proprietary cattle wash systems for improving the hide cleanliness of cattle for slaughter. - 2.
-Identification that priority should be given to the development of an objective scoring system which determines the suitability of cattle for slaughter which is agreed by AQIS and industry.
+1. Determination of practical and commercial considerations relating to use of proprietary cattle wash systems for improving the hide cleanliness of cattle for slaughter

+2. identification that priority should be given to the development of an objective scoring system which determines the suitability of cattle for slaughter which is agreed by AQIS and industry.
 This could be undertaken in a commercial setting, thus determining its proof-of-concept useability for future projects and in general.